Day 45 - Rochester to Liverpool NY

 Leaving the Canalway Trail, we ventured on to New York State Bicycle Route 5.
 It isn’t a separate bike trail, these roads are designate and sign posted by the Department of Transportation as particularly bike friendly with wide shoulders and (generally) good pavement.
 There are several in this state.
 This one runs from Niagara Falls to the Massachusetts border.
 It was another great stretch of road, taking us through small towns and rolling farmland.

 Riding day after day requires a fair amount of fuel.
 Riders eat.
 Riders eat a lot.
 Riders eat frequently.
 They are like hobbits.
 Breakfast.
 2nd breakfast.
 Elevenses.
 Luncheon.
 Afternoon tea.
 Etc...
 At this point in the ride, we start talking about tapering back.
 Fuel up as needed but start thinking about what you’re eating.
 So to be totally unfair, we continue to point out all the local ice cream and fast food eateries.
 Today was a good one.
+We had our first SAG stop at Bee Tee's Drive-In.
+Usually, they're not open when we're there.
+This year, they decided they might as well sell a little ice cream to the cyclists who would eat such things at 10 in the morning.
 Heid’s of Liverpool is one of the oldest drive-ins.
 There is no car-side service but they have great hot dogs, kielbasa, and all the other deep fried goodies one would expect.
 Heid’s is very conveniently located on route, just a few miles from the hotel.
-We also pointed out Antonio’s Ice Cream and then there are usual Dunkin Donuts and Tim Hortons.
+We also pointed out Antonio’s Ice Cream and then there are usual Dunkin Donuts.
 Maybe we can start tapering tomorrow?